iamyounix/msimagb460_tomahawk/README.md

 #### Add

-Only `7` Kernel extension needed to get all our hacks working.
+* To make all of our hacks function, just `7` kernel extensions addition is required.

 ![Kernel2](https://user-images.githubusercontent.com/72515939/206186463-b9183de6-6fb2-436e-8ac8-50bc7be67fea.png)